Whether your shed is used for utility or equipment storage, a work shed or even a She-Shed, your shed flooring should serve its intended use.

 3. Old Carpet: Remnants add a plush, comfortable, indoor-like floor for a shed.
 But… carpet isn’t moisture-proof, is hard to clean and isn’t a good for storing mowers, ATVs, or other machinery that leak oil, gas, corrosives or chemicals.

 4. Vinyl Roll Out Shed Flooring: When you need the most durable, waterproof, slip-resistant shed flooring, there is no downside to affordable, comfortable vinyl flooring rolls.
-Cleans with soap/water; trims to fit; no adhesive necessary.
+Cleans with soap/water; trims to fit.
 Vinyl withstands extreme temperatures and weather.
 It resists common chemicals and staining from oil, gas, transmission and brake fluids.
 Available in a variety of mat sizes, colors and patterns for any use.

 5. Vinyl Shed Peel & Stick Tiles: With a little time and creativity, this flooring option is another solid choice that ticks off the same boxes above.